 Notice I said, “we”.
 I believe this is the piece that made this strategy most successful.
 Nothing builds a new habit like accountability.
 In this case, I was the accountability piece.
 Initially, it was we every day.
 Then, it was “we” 2 or 3 days a week and I would just check the days he did it on his own.
 The last week it was him doing it and him showing it to me.

 I will tell you it was not always easy to do this with him.
 Sometimes, I just didn’t want to.
 I did get a lot of “I can do this on my own.”
-Which I knew he could, but I also knew If I didn’t stick to the 21-day plan this may not be a success.
-In the end results were successful.
+Which I knew he could, but I also knew if I didn’t stick to the 21-day plan this may not be a success.
+In the end, results were successful.
 To this day he follows the same routine all on his own.
-Win for both of us!
+A win for both of us!

 So yes, middle school is the time for them to make mistakes, figure things out even forget a few things here and there.
 Middle school is also a time to develop independence and there is no better way than through a little positive accountability.
 Here is to a successful middle school experience for all!

 Since you are here I am guessing homework may be on your list of things to tackle for the middle school years.
 Well, no need to stress!
 I have a FREE 4 part video training all about Ending Homework Drama.